 An international aquatic animal health certificate is an official document that the Competent Authority of the exporting country issues in accordance with Chapter 5.1. and Chapter 5.2.
 It lists aquatic animal health requirements for the exported commodity.
 The quality of the exporting country's Aquatic Animal Health Services is essential in providing assurances to trading partners regarding the safety of exported aquatic animal products.
-This includes the Aquatic Animal Health Services' ethical approach to the provision of international health certificates and their history in meeting their notification obligations.
+This includes the relevant Competent Authority's ethical approach to the provision of international health certificates and the Veterinary Authority's history in meeting their notification obligations.